 In the present study, pneumatic foramen was presented just below the acromion process in the proximal extremity of scapula.
-This is like the observations of Keneisenuo et al. (2020) in crested serpent eagle, John et al. (2017) in kite and John et al. (2014) in crow, which was absent in pigeon and owl (Sridevi et al., 2020).
+This was similar to the observations of Keneisenuo et al. (2020) in crested serpent eagle, John et al. (2017) in kite and John et al. (2014) in crow, which was absent in pigeon and owl (Sridevi et al., 2020).
 But in pigeon hawk presence of pneumatic foramen was observed just behind the coracoid process, which was not evident in common raven.

 3.2 CLAVICLE

-It is similar to English alphabet letter ‘U’ with its lower bend narrower compared to the upper end (Fig 3).
+It was similar to English alphabet letter ‘U’ with its lower bend narrower compared to the upper end (Fig 3).
 Similar ‘U’ shaped clavicles were observed in green-winged macaw (Indu et al.,2012), domestic geese (Shabir et al., 2013), pigeon (Parvez et al., 2016), Crow (Sridevi et al., 2020), crested serpent eagle and brown wood owl (Keneisenuo et al., 2020).
 Whereas in peahen (Indu et al., 2012), owl, pigeon, great Indian horned owl (Sridevi et al., 2020), pariah kite (Tomar et al., 2010) and Indian eagle owl (Saini and Bansal, 2023), the clavicle was ‘V’ shaped.
-The right and left clavicle in common raven was united ventrally into a single wish bone (furculum) and each clavicle was consisted of two extremities and ramus with two surfaces and two borders.
+The right and left clavicle in common raven were united ventrally into a single wish bone (furculum) and each clavicle consisted of two extremities and ramus with two surfaces and two borders.
 The proximal extremity was comparatively wider and thicker than the distal extremity (Fig 3) as reported by Saini and Bansal (2023) in Indian eagle owl.
-The lower bend in its middle anteriorly got a projection with convex front part and on either side narrow free flat part and posterior part was attached to the middle of the clavicle.
+The lower bend in its middle anteriorly presented a projection with convex front part and on either side narrow free flat part and posterior part was attached to the middle of the clavicle.
 From this area on both sides it arose up with an initial curve and straight portion which was two times longer than the curved portion.
 Each arm of the ‘U’ shaped clavicle was laterally flat upto the lower part and convex in the lower most part.
 In the medial part the breadth was slowly and progressively reduced from top to bottom.
 But in great Indian horned owl and pigeon (Sridevi et al., 2020); Brown wood owl (Keneisenuo et al., 2020), the arms of the clavicle were straight.
 In the proximal part, the articular area was like a water droplet with its circular broader part anteriorly and the thin pointed part posteriorly.
 This portion was roughly like the greater cornua of hyoid like human foot.
-The lateral aspect of the proximal extremity of each arm was presented with minute numerous pneumatic foramina as stated by Keneisenuo et al. (2020) in crested serpent eagle, John et al. (2014) in crow and John et al., 2017) in pigeon hawk and kite.
+The lateral aspect of the proximal extremity of each arm was presented with minute numerous pneumatic foramina as stated by Keneisenuo et al. (2020) in crested serpent eagle, John et al. (2014) in crow and John et al., (2017) in pigeon hawk and kite.
 Also, John et al. (2014) stated that the number of pneumatic foramina were seven in right clavicle and three in left clavicle of pigeon hawk.
 Whereas, the foramens were absent in pigeon and owl.

 Fig 3: Showing anterior view of ventrally fused Right (R) and Left (L) clavicle of common raven.
 PE- Proximal extremity

 Anteriorly, in the proximal part there was rough eminence which was broader dorsally and tapering to a narrow part.
 The lateral surface of the upper part of the arm of the ‘U’ had a concave triangular area with its narrow part ventrally and the upper part of the triangle dorsally.
-This is in accordance with the observations in crow but contrast with the observations in pigeon it was elongated and had a terminal pointed apex whereas in great Indian horned owl it was very broad elongated and had a blunt end (Sridevi et al., 2020).
+This was in accordance with the observations in crow but contrast with the observations in pigeon it was elongated and had a terminal pointed apex whereas in great Indian horned owl it was very broad elongated and had a blunt end (Sridevi et al., 2020).